nikop/steam-help/faqs/Steam Is Asking Me To Purchase a Game I Already Paid For.md

 I bought a game through Steam and I was able to play for a little while, but now Steam is asking me to purchase the game again.
 What's the problem?

-[section style=important] ### Important:
+  ### Important:
-If you have not recently purchased a game please see the [Games are Missing from the Library](https://help.steampowered.com/en/faqs/view/78F3-4DEB-80B4-E346) article for instructions.[/section]
+If you have not recently purchased a game please see the [Games are Missing from the Library](https://help.steampowered.com/en/faqs/view/78F3-4DEB-80B4-E346) article for instructions.

 ### Recent Purchases
 Steam may allow you to play the game while it is in the process of authorizing your credit card.